horaceg/blog/content/posts/bayes.md

 | --------------------------------------------------------------------------------------------------------------------------------------- |
 | <p align="center">from [*A Conceptual Introduction to Hamiltonian Monte Carlo*, Betancourt, 2017](https://arxiv.org/abs/1701.02434)</p> |

-In this case, we need to find the typical set AND sample from the distribution inside this typical set.
+The typical set is the region where we have _both_ high density and high volume.
+In high dimensions, it is crucial to think about volume, in that regions with high density don't necessarily have high volume.
+In practice, we find the typical set with the sampling process that explores the parameter space.

 A popular algorithm is Markov Chain Monte Carlo (MCMC), where we sample from the posterior by exploring the space in an iterative fashion.
 Each sample define a state in a markov chain, i.e. a sequential discrete process that has no memory, and we explore the space according to some _step_ function.
-So we do both finding the typical set and sampling the distribution at the same time, how convenient !

 We can also use Variational Inference, where we approximate the posterior density with a known parameterized family of distributions such as Gaussians that we can optimize with e.g. stochastic gradient descent; in this case, it becomes stochastic variational inference (SVI).
 Note that the similarity between posterior and the variational distribution is often evaluated with the Kullback-Leibler divergence.